 International students are required to take the USC International Student English (ISE) exam on arrival at USC, unless they submit either a TOEFL score of 90 or more (IBT) with no less than 20 on each section, or an IELTS score of 6.5 with no less than 6 on each band score.
-Depending on the test scores (GMAT, GRE, TOEFL, IELTS), IBEAR may recommend or require additional English work before or after the IBEAR MBA program begins.
+Depending on the test scores (GMAT, GRE, TOEFL, IELTS), IBEAR may require additional English work before the IBEAR MBA program begins.

 Do you require an interview?